camin-mccluskey/personal-user-manual-template/README.md

 # Personal User Manual Template

 Welcome to the Personal User Manual Template!
-Feel free to fork this repository to get started making your own.
-You may want to read The Pitch/Anti-Pitch for Personal User Manuals first.
+Simply click "Use this template" above to create your own copy.
+You may want to read [The Pitch/Anti-Pitch for Personal User Manuals](https://medium.com/@caminmccluskey/personal-user-manuals-the-good-the-bad-and-the-template-7b80db5044ea) first.

 ### Serving Your Personal User Manual as a Website